 [Section 16C inserted by No. 68 of 1974 s.
 8; amended by No. 33 of 1983 s.
 12.]

 16D.
-Order to remedy unsatisfactory painting work
+Order to remedy or pay for remediation of unsatisfactory painting work

 (1) Where the Board is satisfied that any painting has not been carried out in a proper and workmanlike manner on any building or other structure the Board may, by order in writing served on the person who carried out the painting, order him to —